Now that your project contains a configured virtual service, you can start and test it.

 |Note:||It is prohibited to run several web servers or services on the same port.
 If you already have some other web service or web server working on the port, on which your virtual service is working, the run will fail.
 Change the service port number and try starting the service again.

 Also, if you run a virtual service that uses request routing, you can run only one service at a time in ReadyAPI.
 You can run multiple virtual services that use request routing on a remote computer that has VirtServer installed.

 After your virtual service started, we can send requests to it.

 Select the virtual service in the Navigator panel to view its properties, and copy the value of the Virtual service URL field:

-Switch to Projects.
+Expand the APIs node in the Navigator panel.
 When you added an operation to your virtual service, ReadyAPI automatically generated an API specification for your virtual service and added the operation to that specification:

 Open the request editor and specify the endpoint your virtual service uses (

 http://localhost:8088/ in our case):